gramineproject/graphene/Tools/gsc/test/README.md

 This folder includes sample images and test cases for GSC.
 The set of examples include:

 * Hello-World (print "Hello World!" using echo)
-* Python3 (Run python3 command line)
+* Python3 (Run python3 command line) which is tested with a `-c 'print("Hello World!")'` and the three [Graphene test](https://github.com/oscarlab/graphene-tests) scripts  from python-simple
-* Graphene-Tests Python called gtpython (helloworld.py, fibonacci.py, webserver)

 Each sample consists of two files `ubuntu.<image name>.dockerfile` and `ubuntu.<image name>.manifest`.